The Ceaseless Rise of Unnecessary Death

 “I remember getting up and I remember going to the bathroom and being confused as to what day it was,” she recounts.
 “And then wondering why nobody had come in and found me.
 So in some ways, it was a self-fulfilling prophecy.
 Nobody did notice.”

 The number of deaths by suicide, alcohol and drugs is rising relentlessly, according to recent analysis of 2017 data from the Centers for Disease Control and Prevention.
-Since data collection began in 1999, national rates for all three causes of death rose 6 percent in 2017 from 43.9 to 46.6 deaths per 100,000 people.
+Since data collection began in 1999, national rates for all three causes of death had doubled by 2017.
+From 2016 to 2017, the number of deaths rose 6 percent from 43.9 to 46.6 deaths per 100,000 people.
 Suicides rose 4 percent from 13.9 to 14.5 deaths per 100,000, doubling the annual average over the previous decade.
 Add to this the fact that for every suicide death, there are 25 more attempts.
 These numbers are shocking!
 And these trends are not isolated to the U.S. In America, a person dies by suicide every 12.8 minutes.
 Across the world, it is every 40 seconds.
 This kind of hopelessness permeates the globe!

 Although 90 percent of people who survive a suicide attempt do not die from another attempt, they still deal with the aftermath.
 For Jennifer, medication and therapy are constants in her life, as is knowing that her 5-year-old son knows his mom tried to kill herself.
 Others live with tremendous guilt, and believe they will one day die by their own hand.